-Are you pregnant and wondering what exactly your baby needs in those first few months?
+Are you pregnant and wondering what to get for baby‘s every day needs in those first few months?
 Well, if you’ve survived pregnancy and are in the first few months postpartum, take encouragement, there’s not really much baby needs but love, milk, and sleep.
-Oh, and these 5 things.
-This is a sponsored post written by me on behalf of Babies”R”Us.
-All opinions are 100% mine.

 I will never forget one of the most beautiful and opulent baby showers I ever attended…

 The beautiful mother to be on a chair with hoards of presents around her.